Global CCS Institute – Key Messages

-Underground storage remains a common-sense solution, as Columbia University Professor, and founder of the phrase “global warming” continues to maintain: “Garbage brought disease to the streets.
+Underground storage remains a common-sense solution, as the late Columbia University Professor, and founder of the phrase “global warming” Wallace S. Broecker said: “Garbage brought disease to the streets.
 We learned to dispose of it.
 Sewage poisoned our waters.
 We learned to treat it.
 CO2 threatens to change our climate.
 Hence, we must learn to capture and bury it.”

 6. On a like-for-like total system cost basis, CCS is cost effective and costs continue to decrease as more facilities commercialise

 Often, CCS is criticized as being high cost compared to wind or solar because the comparison uses the levelised cost of electricity (LCOE) as its measure.
 This is an incomplete and inaccurate comparison.

 LCOE comparisons only address the cost of generation (e.g. what it costs to produce electricity from coal or gas).
 What matters most is the total cost which includes transmission, distribution, system reliability and resilience.
 To illustrate, in 2015 Australian generation costs comprised only 28 per of the total cost of a typical eastern Australia Electricity System (the National Electricity Market) electricity bill.
 LCOE does not include the full system costs, notably the remaining 72 per cent of electricity costs.

 Another major influence of cost is the kind of carbon-emitting industry it is being applied to, and where it located (i.e. whether it is in close proximity to an underground storage site or if it is geographically stranded).
 Other CCS cost determinants are:

 - The concentration of CO2 in the gas stream from which CO2 is being captured

 - The distance to and quality of the storage reservoir;